Editor’s note: This post was updated Jan. 3, 2023.

 7. Be a good neighbour

-Do something this January that’s good for your body, mind, and soul!
+Do something this winter that’s good for your body, mind, and soul!
 Sometimes the best way to beat the blahs is by doing a good deed.
 Bundle up the family after a hefty snowfall, grab your shovels, and clear up your drive, as well as others on your street.
 The feeling of knowing you’ve made someone’s life a little easier will add a bounce to your step.
 Plus, the physical activity itself is sure to help build some arm muscles.
 Make sure to stretch before and after!

 8. Go on a winter scavenger hunt

 Preschoolers love to keep busy and they love being outdoors.
-Scavenger hunts are a go-to activity for birthday parties and other gatherings, so why not do the same in January?
+Scavenger hunts are a go-to activity for birthday parties and other gatherings, so why not do the same in the winter?
 Search for winter scavenger hunt printable sheets online—there are plenty to choose from these days.

 9. Go for a snowy hike